-This year, I worked to obtain my University Teaching Qualification.
-The University Teaching Qualification is a proof of didactic competence to teach and supervise at a university.
+This year, I worked to obtain my University Teaching Qualification (UTQ).
+The UTQ is a proof of didactic competence to teach and supervise at a university.
 This qualification is recognized nationally: all Dutch universities require all of their lecturers to obtain this qualification.

 In order to obtain the University Teaching Qualification, an academic staff member has to complete four modules: UTQ Develop, UTQ Teach, UTQ Assess, and UTQ Supervise.
 The easiest way for me to summarize the competences that I have been developing, is to share with you the assessment criteria of the qualification.
 Suffice it to say that it was a lot of work, I learned a lot, and have become both a better teacher and supervisor.